Waste Erosion Assessment and Review (WEAR) Project

 The project area covered Alaska’s northern and western coasts, the Aleutian Islands, and river communities up to 300 miles upriver from the coast.
-Staff conducted site visits in 124 out of the 144 communities to gather more information about sites within each community.
+Staff conducted site visits in 124 communities to gather more information about sites within each community.
 They also performed a detailed evaluation of the design and operations of the landfill in each community.

 Input from locals was important during the site visits to help identify sites that were of environmental concern or were eroding.
 They provided a history for the community that was extremely helpful.